ac101m/cluster-scripts/README.md

 # cluster-scripts
-A collection of simple utility scripts for a a homebrew compute cluster that I built.
+A collection of simple utility scripts for a homebrew compute cluster that I built from second hand hardware.